NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 Use this URL to access the application: [https://de.cyverse.org/apps/de/61b7335a-52d2-11ec-ba89-008cfa5ae621](https://de.cyverse.org/apps/de/61b7335a-52d2-11ec-ba89-008cfa5ae621).
 Click on the app name ("Rocker Verse + ecocomDP") to proceed.
-**Note**: You may be prompted to log in using your CyVerse credentials.
+**NOTE**: You may be prompted to log in using your CyVerse credentials.

 Next, you will see a screen where you can name your analysis and change other parameters.
 We will just use the default options, so you can hit the **Next** button to move through each page until you reach the last page.
 Now you can click **Launch Analysis** to launch the RStudio application.